MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *The space has been deleted or you have been removed.*

-Text that is displayed when a call join fails.
+This message is displayed when a call join fails.

 ### HoloCallMedallion_ErrorText_CheckConnection

 *{0}&#xA;&#xA;Check your network connection*

-Text that is displayed when a connection error has likely occurred. {0} is details about the error.
+This message is displayed when a connection error has likely occurred. {0} is details about the error.

 ## Scene apps